CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/ligand_filters/ligand_filters.rst

         This filter is a very powerful tool to filter ligands based on their 2D chemical structure, including bond orders. `SMARTS <https://www.daylight.com/dayhtml/doc/theory/theory.smarts.html>`_ is a language to describe and match chemical patterns and motifs in molecules.
 It can be thought of as a way to search chemical motifs in SMILES strings.

-        The smarts filter works by first computing the SMILES string of the ligand (with or without 'Cu' metal center depending on :confval:`include_metal`) and then matching the specified SMARTS pattern to the SMILES string using rdkit.
+        The smarts filter works by first computing the SMILES string of the ligand (with or without 'Cu' metal center depending on the parameter **include_metal**) and then matching the specified SMARTS pattern to the SMILES string using rdkit.

         .. warning::
             If a ligand has unknown bond orders (~4% of ligands in the MetaLig), it will automatically pass this filter.
 If you want to be sure that all passed ligands obey the SMARTS filter, it is recommended to apply this filter together with the filter :confval:`remove_ligands_with_missing_bond_orders`.

         .. note::
             SMARTS patterns are very expressive, but can be difficult to come up with.
-It is recommended to use tools like `SMARTSviewer <https://smartsview.zbh.uni-hamburg.de/>`_ to design the SMARTS pattern.
-Alternatively, the modern world offers fascinating AI models such as ChatGPT, which are a great help in designing SMARTS patterns.
-Anyway, always make sure your SMARTS pattern works as intended by checking the output ligands.
+We recommended to use tools like `SMARTSviewer <https://smartsview.zbh.uni-hamburg.de/>`_ to design your SMARTS pattern.
+We have also made very good experiences with using Large Language Models like ChatGPT.
+Either way, always make sure your SMARTS pattern works as intended by checking the passed and failed output ligands of the filter.

         :options: